symup/100-Days-of-Python/Day 1/2-Input strings.md

       #input() will get user input console
       #then print() will print the world "Hello" and the user input

-      What is your name?Phung
+      What is your name?santa
-      Hello Phung!
+      Hello santa!

 # Input exercise

     #Write your code below this line 👇

     #len() calculate strings lenghth
     print(len(input("What is your name? ")))